 Penn Vet's oncology service at Ryan Hospital is a member of the Comparative Oncology Trials Consortium (COTC) led by the National Cancer Institute.
 We collaborate with our human medicine counterparts to investigate new treatments through clinical trials in dogs and cat with cancer.

-Participation in these trials provide your pet with access to novel therapies, while at the same time providing valuable information for human oncology patients.
+Participation in these trials provides your pet with access to novel therapies, while at the same time providing valuable information that can help improve treatment options for human oncology patients.

-To set up an appointment with Oncology, please call the Appointment Desk at 215-746-8387.
-Please request an Oncology Appointment.
+To set up an appointment with Medical Oncology, please call the Appointment Desk at 215-746-8387.
+Please request an appointment with Comprehensive Cancer Care, Medical Oncology service.

 Please have your local veterinarian complete all related forms (PDF) as part of the referral.